 - Download Write OS

 - Duplicate the Write OS template to your Notion workspace

 - Add a new story by navigating to the Content OS section.
 Hit the blue "New" button and add the details for your posts like title, tags, publication details, and the text body.
 That's it.

 - Add existing Medium stories by simply copying and pasting each one from your published folder on Medium.com into a new Content OS entry.
 Add all details to those as well.
 You're done.

 - Repeat the process for each other platform you'd like to manage with Write OS, like blog posts, newsletter issues, social media posts, podcast scripts, or YouTube video details.

 In 2 years on Medium, I've gained over 12,000 followers, 650 Medium subscribers, 50 referrals, and generated a 4-figure monthly income.

-Much of this success is built on my writing system in Notion that helps me publish daily (on weekdays), provides ideas for new posts, and reveals detailed insights into curation, tags, and viral topics.
+Much of this success is built on my writing system in Notion which helps me publish daily (on weekdays), provides ideas for new posts, and reveals detailed insights into curation, tags, and viral topics.